fpgasystems/hacc/docs/overleaf/first-steps.md

 # First steps
 This guide will help you set up your HACC account, booking and accessing a server, and validate server’s Xilinx accelerator card.
 We will cover the following sections:

-* Setting your passwords
+* **Setting your passwords**
-* Setting your secure remote access
+* **Setting your secure remote access**
-* Booking and accessing a server
+* **Booking and accessing a server**
-* Validating a Xilinx accelerator card
+* **Validating a Xilinx accelerator card**

 Before continuing, please make sure you have been already accepted on ETH Zürich HACC program and you have a valid user account.
 In any other case, please visit **Get started**.

 ## Setting your passwords
 Once your ETH account has been created, you will need to generate two different passwords: an LDAP/Active directory password and a RADIUS password.
-The first one is part of your main ETH credentials; the *remote authentication dial-in user service (RADIUS)* password is used for setting your remote secure access.
+The first one is part of your main ETH credentials; the *remote authentication dial-in user service (RADIUS)* password is used for **setting your remote secure access**.
 Please, follow these steps to generate them:

 1. Visit the ETH Zürich **Web Center,**
 2. Click on *Forgot your password* to receive a temporal password to use with Web Center,